raganwald/javascript-allonge-six/manuscript/markdown/Instances and Classes/simple.md

     new Ur() === new Ur()
       //=> false

 Every time we call `new` with a function and get an object back, we get a unique object.
 We could call these "Objects created with the `new` keyword," but this would be cumbersome.
 So we're going to call them *instances*.
 Instances of what?
 Instances of the function that creates them.
-So given `var i = new Ur()`, we say that `i` is an instance of `Ur`.
+So given `const i = new Ur()`, we say that `i` is an instance of `Ur`.

 For reasons that will be explained after we've discussed prototypes, we also say that `Ur` is the *constructor* of `i`, and that `Ur` is a *constructor function*.
 Therefore, an instance is an object created by using the `new` keyword on a constructor function, and that function is the instance's constructor.